grafana/grafana-operator/documentation/api.md

         <td><b>appProtocol</b></td>
         <td>string</td>
         <td>
           The application protocol for this port.
 This field follows standard Kubernetes label syntax.
 Un-prefixed names are reserved for IANA standard service names (as per RFC-6335 and http://www.iana.org/assignments/service-names).
-Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.
-This is a beta field that is guarded by the ServiceAppProtocol feature gate and enabled by default.<br/>
+Non-standard protocols should use prefixed names such as mycompany.com/my-custom-protocol.<br/>
         </td>
         <td>false</td>
       </tr><tr>